Bucks County Birders

 This Month in Birding

-Introducing ‘The Chat - Birding in Bucks’ Blog
+‘The Chat - Birding in Bucks’ Blog

 We are glad to introduce a blog post for Bucks Birders by Bucks Birders — The Chat.
 We wanted to share some fresh, peer-reviewed, member-created content.
 If you have a talent and penchant for writing, please show your creative side — it could be a bird- or nature-related essay, journal notes or a narrative from your recent bird walk, a travelogue, a poem, or a drawing.
 Anything that inspires us and sends us back to birding.